cmus/cmus/Doc/cmus-tutorial.md

 ##Step 5: The Playlist

-The playlist works like another library (like view *2*) except that (like the queue) you manually set the order of the tracks.
+The playlist works like another library (like view <kbd>2</kbd>) except that (like the queue) you manually set the order of the tracks.
 This can be quite useful if you want to create a mix of specific tracks or if you want to listen to an audio book without having the chapters play when you're playing "all from library".

-The playlist is on view *3*.
+The playlist is on view <kbd>3</kbd>.
 But before we go there, lets add some tracks.
-Press *2* to go to the simple library view, go to a track you want and press *y* to add it to the playlist.
+Press <kbd>2</kbd> to go to the simple library view, go to a track you want and press <kbd>y</kbd> to add it to the playlist.
 The only visual feedback you'll get that anything happened is that the highlight will move down one row.
 Add a few more so you have something to work with.

-Now press *3* to go to the playlist.
+Now press <kbd>3</kbd> to go to the playlist.

-Just like the queue, you can use the *p*, *P* and *D* keys to move and delete tracks from the playlist.
+Just like the queue, you can use the <kbd>p</kbd>, <kbd>P</kbd> and <kbd>D</kbd> keys to move and delete tracks from the playlist.

-Note: Changing the view (e.g. by pressing *3*) does not affect what cmus will play next.
-To put cmus into "play from the playlist" mode, press Enter on one of the tracks in the playlist.
-To switch modes without interrupting the currently-playing song, you can press *shift-M*.
+>**Note**: Changing the view (e.g. by pressing <kbd>3</kbd>) does not affect what cmus will play next.
+To put cmus into "play from the playlist" mode, press <kbd>Enter</kbd> on one of the tracks in the playlist.
+To switch modes without interrupting the currently-playing song, you can press <kbd>Shift-M</kbd>.

 ##Step 6: Find that track